Joint Tenants vs Tenants in Common

 With a joint tenancy, there is no inheritance tax due from a surviving owner if the other co-owner sadly passes away.

-When it comes to tenants in common, inheritance tax does need to be paid as the deceased’s share of the property will fall under their individual estate.
-In some cases, that may mean a house has to be sold if the deceased’s estate does not have enough cash or other assets to pay the tax bill.
+When it comes to tenants in common, inheritance tax must be paid as the deceased’s share of the property will fall under their individual estate.
+In some cases, that may mean selling a house if the deceased’s estate does not have enough cash or other assets to pay the tax bill.

 If you co-own a buy-to-let property, a ‘tenants in common arrangement’ will allow you to pay tax on your exact share of the income.
 This can help a couple owning a BTL property together to be more tax efficient if they are within different tax brackets.